 St. Benedict the Moor Catholic Church

-The Carnation Ballroom at 2700 North 24th Street was built in the 1910s.
+The Carnation Ballroom is on the northeast corner of North 24th and Miami Streets, and was built in the 1910s.
 Originally home to the Forbes Bakery, it became the AmVets Club in the 1930s and The Savoy nightclub in the 1940s.
-In the 1950s, Omaha Star publisher Mildred Brown opened the Carnation Ballroom there.
+In the 1950s, Omaha Star publisher Mildred Brown opened her Carnation Ballroom there.
 As an alcohol-free all ages venue, the Carnation booked a lot of blues and R&B stars who were little-known artists who later became household names.
+Learn more from my article “A History of the Carnation Ballroom” here »

 O’Bee Funeral Home